bashalex/devcon/README.md

 that we do not really send any money from buyer to seller.
 Let's fix it!

 We need to implement the following:
+  - send money (ethers) with `buy` function call
-  - take money from buyer when he calls `buy` function (Take amount which is equal to apartment price)
+  - validate that buyer sent correct amount (equal to appartment price)
   - send 95% of the price to the seller when inspector confirms the deal
   - send 5% to inspector as a fee